-Evening is spent on the Sunset Terrace of Fateh Prakash Palace Hotel, perhaps the most romantic spot in Udaipur to sip on a drink and bond with your loved one.
-The Sunset Terrace forms the core of the hotel and is quite popular among people who have a taste for good life.
+Evening is spent on the Sunset Terrace of Fateh Prakash Palace Hotel, perhaps the most romantic spot in Udaipur.
+The Sunset Terrace forms the core of the hotel and is quite popular among people who have a taste for the good life.
 Watch Lake Pichola infect itself with the changing hues under the evening sun.
-You will love the sight of City Palace Complex that is slowly engulfed by the darkness of the evening.
+You will love the sight of the City Palace Complex that is slowly engulfed by the darkness of the evening.
 Enjoy a wide spread of delicacies on the Sunset Terrace as you enjoy live music.

 Pushkar is among the oldest and the holiest sites of pilgrimage for Hindus in India.
 The normally indistinct Pushkar comes to life during the annual cattle fair with celebrations of all sorts at every step.
 It’s an amazing amalgamation of religion, commerce and pure entertainment.
 The fair is held either in October or November depending on the positioning of the moon, as this is considered to be an auspicious time.
 People from all walks of life come here.
 While some come purely out of curiosity, others come with a purpose.
 Ascetics, snake charmers, farmers, nomads, showmen, musicians, fortune-tellers and of course, the all-important cattle traders flock Pushkar.
 It’s as if the camels erupt in thousands out of nowhere on the otherwise quiet sand dunes.
 Devotees gather at the Brahma Temple, praying and hoping for ultimate salvation from their worldly woes.
 They also take a dip in the holy waters of Pushkar Lake.

 Once we arrive in Pushkar, we make ourselves comfortable in the “luxurious” tents that await us.
-It is going to be an accommodation with a difference for sure.
-Once we settle down, we embark on an exploration of the grounds where the great Pushkar Fair is held.
-A guide would accompany you at all times.
+It is going to be accommodated with a difference for sure.
+Having settled in, we embark on an exploration of the grounds where the great Pushkar Fair is held.
+A guide will accompany you at all times.
 You’ll be surprised to see the diversity that reflects in the people who visit the fair.
 The way they worship the gods, their attire, and even language differs from each other.
 This is one place where people regardless of their cast, creed, and tribe freely mingle to fulfill the purpose of their visit.
-You’ll find numerous makeshift stalls that sell items like silver artifacts, bells, goods made of hide, beads, bells, paintings, embroidery, printed textiles and so on; the list is simply never-ending.
-You’ll find Ferris wheel entertaining the overly enthusiastic crowd queuing for a ride, while traditional folk artists seem to dance away in a state of nonstop trance.
+You’ll find numerous makeshift stalls that sell items like silver artefacts, bells, goods made of hide, beads, bells, paintings, embroidery, printed textiles and so on; the list is simply never-ending.
+You’ll find a Ferris wheel entertaining the overly enthusiastic crowd queuing for a ride, while traditional folk artists seem to dance away in a state of nonstop trance.
 The fun continues beyond dusk and you’ll enjoy your dinner as you watch people dance away to folk tunes.